wp-plugins/ml-slider/readme.txt

 == Installation ==

-1. Upload the `metaslider` folder to the `/wp-content/plugins/` directory
+1. Upload the `ml-slider` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Manage your slideshows using the 'MetaSlider' menu option